Do you want to track any online marketing campaigns with Google Analytics?

 Step 2: Create Campaign URLs With UTM Codes

 To track your marketing campaigns, you need to build a custom campaign URL with UTM codes.
-Navigate to Insights » Tools to see the URL builder.
+Navigate to Insights » Tools and then go to the URL Builder tab.

-In the URL builder, specify your website URL and other campaign information.
-Except Website URL and Campaign Source, all other fields are optional.
+In the URL builder, enter your website URL and other campaign details.
+Except for the Website URL and Campaign Source, all other fields are optional.

 - Website URL: In this field, you can enter the website URL you want the link to go to.

-- Campaign Source (utm_source): A parameter to identify the source of the traffic the link is featured in such as Facebook, newsletter, search engine, etc.
+- Campaign Source (utm_source): A parameter to identify the source of the traffic the link is featured in such as Facebook, newsletter, search engines like Google, etc.

-- Campaign Name (utm_campaign): It lets you identify a specific product promotion or a strategic campaign.
-Example: spring_sale
+- Campaign Name (utm_campaign): It lets you identify a specific product promotion or a strategic campaign, like spring_sale.

 - Use Fragment: When you check this box, your UTM codes will be built using fragments instead of queries (for example, http://www.example.com#utm_source=google instead of http://www.example.com?utm_source=google).
 This method isn’t recommended, but available for those who prefer it.

 When you’re done entering your campaign information, scroll to the bottom to get your new URL.
 And if you want to make your URLs clean and easy to read, then MonsterInsights easily integrates with Pretty Links to shorten your links.

 Once you built the campaign URL, you can use it in your marketing campaigns.
 This way, you can track the performance of your campaigns in Google Analytics.